UnbloktTechnology/nexeraid-examples/kyc_example/README.md

 # KYC Example App

-This is the most basic KYC example flow that uses the SDK of NexeraID
+This is the most basic KYC example flow that uses the NexeraID Identity SDK.

 ## Requirements